Home Search Gallery How-To Books Links Workshops About Contact

 AF is just about instantaneous on an F100 and D3.
 One full turn of the AF screw focuses it from infinity to 1.9 feet.
 That's fast!

-On An FX Digital Camera:
+On a 12 MP FX Digital Camera:

 Falloff (darker corners)